 A partnership with other free MVI services

-And our Financial Opportunity Center also works closely with our career development services and our counseling program for people who want to buy their own home.
+And our financial coaches also work closely with our career development services and our housing counseling program, which helps people prepare to buy their own home.

 We’re also part of the Pennsylvania Housing Finance Agency’s statewide network of counselors who are helping people just like you learn how to take charge of your money.